Hereward/kickstart-2018-blog/README.md

 * `heartbeatInterval (integer)` - interval between activity detection messages sent to server (ms - default: 300000)
 * `inactivityTimeout (integer)` - length of time before inactive users are logged out (ms - default: 3600000)
 * `timeOutOn (boolean)` - turn on or off the timeout feature (default: true)
-* `allowMultiSession` - allow multiple client sessions for the same user. **Note:** using this setting in conjunction with `enhancedAuth: {active: true}` presents a security risk as the auth token is not client specific
+* `allowMultiSession` - allow multiple client sessions for the same user.
+* `sessionTokenName` - name of token for sessions (uses HTML localStorage)

 `private/smtp` - populate these settings with your SMTP server configuration